Akliph/Model-Blockchain/README.md

 ```Endpoints are subject to change so they're not on the readme yet```
 ```to/be/continued```

+(Attempt at implementing some kind of supply timeline like bitcoin)
 # The Timeline of Supply

 | Era | Reward | Total Supply |